Verify Color Accessibility Compliance with WCAG 2.1 Standards

 A comprehensive tool for checking color contrast ratios against WCAG 2.1 accessibility guidelines.
 Ensure your designs are accessible to users with visual impairments.

 The WCAG Contrast Checker helps you verify that your color combinations meet accessibility standards for users with visual impairments.
-The tool calculates contrast ratios using the official WCAG 2.1 formula.
+The tool calculates contrast ratios using the official WCAG 2.1 formula and includes many advanced features for comprehensive accessibility testing.

 The color selection interface allows you to specify both foreground (text) and background colors in multiple ways.